epfl-lara/stainless/core/src/sphinx/verification.rst

 specifications as annotations and attempt to prove --- or disprove --- their validity.

-One of the core module of Stainless is a verifier for the subset of Scala described in the sections `Pure Scala <purescala.rst>`_ and `Imperative <imperative.rst>`_.
-In this section we describe the specification language that can be used to declare properties of programs, as well as the safety properties automatically checked by Stainless.
+One of the core modules of Stainless is a verifier for the subset of Scala described in the sections `Pure Scala <purescala.rst>`_ and `Imperative <imperative.rst>`_.
+In this section, we describe the specification language that can be used to declare properties of programs, as well as the safety properties automatically checked by Stainless.
 We also discuss how Stainless can be used to prove mathematical theorems.